Exxon Mobil et al. have tried to defend themselves with a media blitz

 legislative aides, they've reached across the aisle: Exxon Mobil hired as a lobbyist David Leiter, former chief of staff to

-2004 presidential candidate John Kerry and chief of renewable energy in the Impact on workers Soaring gasoline costs have meant cutbacks for both essential and leisure
+2004 presidential candidate John Kerry and chief of renewable energy in the Clinton administration.

 travel.
 This is especially so because of the longer commutes to work than in the past, given the dispersal of the working